mozilla-b2g/gaia-email-libs-and-more/README.md

 ## Unit Tests ##

-Unit tests are intended to be run in an xpcshell instance that was built as part of a b2g-desktop build, but a Firefox or Thunderbird xpcshell build should work equally well.
-The Makefile has the standard xpcshell-tests, check-one, and check-interactive targets.
-They depend on your having "b2g-srcdir-symlink" and "b2g-builddir-symlink" files in the root of your gaia-email-libs-and-more checkout so it can build the path properly.
+Unit tests are intended to be run against b2g-desktop in xulrunner mode, but Firefox or Thunderbird should work equally well.
+The Makefile has targets for `imap-tests` and for `one-imap-test` (likewise for `activesync` and `torture`).
+To run all tests for all account types, use the target `all-tests`.
+You can also prefix these target with `post-` to post the results to an ArbPL instance.
+For more details on this, see "Viewing the Test Results" below.

+Running these tests depends on your having `b2g-bindir-symlink` files in the root of your gaia-email-libs-and-more checkout so it can build the path properly.

+### IMAP ###

-The IMAP tests like to run against real servers.  asuth uses dovecot installed on Ubuntu hooked up to postfix on localhost, but the unit tests can run against any server anywhere.
+The IMAP tests like to run against real servers.
+We use dovecot installed on Ubuntu hooked up to postfix on localhost, but the unit tests can run against any server anywhere.
 For example, a somewhat recent dovecot on a remote server works just as well as localhost, it's just harder to use on a airplane.
 Some